dysinger/kh6e.org/content/nets/kauai.md

-# Kauai Island Nets
+# Kaua'i Island Nets

-We have several regular nets on Kauai.
+We have several regular nets on Kaua'i.
 The purpose of the nets is to give us a chance to regularly practice our technique and test our equipment.
 The local net list is as follows: